 The third main difference is the effect of strength training on hormones.
 Men increase their Testosterone levels, promoting strength and muscle mass while women produce Estrogen which enhances the muscles ability to convert glucose into fuel.
 One consequence of these physiological differences is that women tend to show greater gains in hypertrophy (upper body strength) than men as a result of resistance training but there is little difference in lower body strength gains.

 As football requires both upper and lower body strength, these studies suggest that soccer workout plans for male and female players need to be tailored slightly differently .

-The extent of in season strength training will depend on your playing schedule.
+The extent of in-season strength training will depend on your playing schedule.
 On the basis of two games per week, one possible soccer workout plan involves a heavy strength workout the day before your first game of the week, followed by a lighter full body workout the day after your first game.
-Then comes football training on speed and agility the day before your second match, with a sprinting and conditioning workout the day after, and then a rest day before repeating the program the following week.
+Then comes training on speed drills and soccer agility drills the day before your second match, with a sprinting and conditioning workout the day after, and then a rest day before repeating the program the following week.

 To end your training session, try this routine below.
 It will help you to get blood flow back into your muscles, ease post-match aches and pains and start your recovery process:

 Once you have recognized the differences in training regime required for different age groups, genders and times of year and established a warm-up and warm-down routine for yourself, then it is time to consider the range of approaches available to strength and conditioning.

 Many of these use technical terms from anatomy, physiology and sports science which can be confusing and off-putting for newcomers.
 This blog post will try not to assume any prior knowledge.
 We will define such terms as we go along.